-With the ongoing COVID-19 pandemic, including variants of COVID-19, we established a cross-functional task force and have implemented business continuity plans designed to address and mitigate the impact of the COVID-19 pandemic on our employees and our business, including our preclinical studies and ongoing and planned clinical trials.
-We have taken measures to secure our research and development activities, while work in laboratories and facilities has been re-organized to reduce risk of COVID-19 transmission.
+In connection with the COVID-19 pandemic, we previously established a cross-functional task force and have implemented business continuity plans designed to address and mitigate the impact of COVID-19 on our employees and our business, including our preclinical studies and ongoing and planned clinical trials.
+We have taken measures to secure our research and development activities, while work in laboratories and facilities has been reorganized to reduce risk of COVID-19 transmission.
 While we are experiencing limited financial impacts at this time, given the global economic slowdown, the overall disruption of global healthcare systems and the other risks and uncertainties associated with the pandemic, our business, financial condition, and results of operations could be materially adversely affected.
-We cannot predict the future impact, if any, of the COVID-19 pandemic related to both known and unknown risks, including future quarantines, closures and other restrictions resulting from the outbreak, including variants of COVID-19.
+We cannot predict the ultimate impact, if any, of the COVID-19 pandemic related to both known and unknown risks, including future quarantines, closures and other restrictions resulting from the pandemic.
 We continue to closely monitor the COVID-19 pandemic as we evolve our business continuity plans, clinical development plans and response strategy.